SarangShrivastava/wiki_cheat/README.md

 Given a larger GPU and more time, we can perform much more elaborate experiments.

-## Future Improvements
+## Some Future Improvement Ideas to work on

 ### Query Reformulation and Dataset generation
-#### 1. We can rewrite the users queries and further decompose them to find answers that could be present
-####    across multiple passages and articles.
+1. We can rewrite the users queries and further decompose them to find answers that could be present across multiple passages and articles.
-#### 2. We can generate a synthetic dataset that requires the model to perform multi hop reasoning
+2. We can generate a synthetic dataset that requires the model to perform multi hop reasoning
-#### 3. We can generate a much larger dataset.
+3. We can generate a much larger dataset.
-#### 4. There could be other interesting ways of chunking the wikipedia articles, instead of just using passages.
-####    We can keep an overlap between multiple passages to further enhance context.
+4. There could be other interesting ways of chunking the wikipedia articles, instead of just using passages.
+We can keep an overlap between multiple passages to further enhance context.

 ### RAG pipeline
-#### 1. We can introduce an augment step where we can generate a set of questions that need to be answered first
-####    in order to find the answer to the original question
+1. We can introduce an augment step where we can generate a set of questions that need to be answered first in order to find the answer to the original question
-#### 2. Instead of showing the complete paragraph as the evidence, we can show the exact part of the paragraph which
-####    contains the answer
+2. Instead of showing the complete paragraph as the evidence, we can show the exact part of the paragraph which contains the answer
-#### 3. In the reader stage, instead of sending in 10 passages from k different articles, we can send all passages
-####    of these k different articles to provide a better context to the LLM
+3. In the reader stage, instead of sending in 10 passages from k different articles, we can send all passages of these k different articles to provide a better context to the LLM
-#### 4. We could find the embeddings of the entire wikipedia article and store them in our vector store.
-We then
-####    use a 2-step process to first narrow down on the correct article and then narrow down on the right passage
-####    in that article.
+4. We could find the embeddings of the entire wikipedia article and store them in our vector store.
+We then use a 2-step process to first narrow down on the correct article and then narrow down on the right passage in that article.

 ### Modelling
-#### 1. Experiments with other Embedding models, loss functions, exhaustive hyper-parameter search
+1. Experiments with other Embedding models, loss functions, exhaustive hyper-parameter search
-#### 2. Benchmarking using other commercial embedders.
+2. Benchmarking using other commercial embedders.
 Ex - OpenAI just released their new v3 embedding model
-#### 3. We can parse the wikipedia articles, extract their headings and use the section hierarchy to enhance the
-####    context of the passages.
+3. We can parse the wikipedia articles, extract their headings and use the section hierarchy to enhance the context of the passages.
-#### 4. Instead of using the encoder based models for generating sentence embeddings, we can use an LLM(a decoder only)
-####    to generate embeddings.
-There is a e5-mistral-7b-instruct model which was trained in this manner and is sitting
-####    top of the embedding benchmarks
+4. Instead of using the encoder based models for generating sentence embeddings, we can use an LLM(a decoder only) to generate embeddings.
+There is a e5-mistral-7b-instruct model which was trained in this manner and is sitting top of the embedding benchmarks
-#### 5. We can use instruction fine tune a smaller LLM like phi-2 to perform the reader task instead of using GPT-4 there.
+5. We can use instruction fine tune a smaller LLM like phi-2 to perform the reader task instead of using GPT-4 there.

-### This field is evolving at such a rapid pace that, we are bombarded with new ideas and content every other day.
-### So lets keep our heads down, learn from the community and keep growing.
+This field is evolving at such a rapid pace that, we are bombarded with new ideas and content every other day.
+So lets keep our heads down, learn from the community and keep growing.
 Thank you.